 Found in Nunavut, Canada north of the Arctic Circle, the Tree River flows northward into the Coronation Gulf of the Arctic Ocean.
-The river itself flows for some distance, but it is only the last 10 km, located below a large waterfall, which hold sea run arctic char.
-The river is unique in that it offers little fish holding water in the upper stretches due to the sheer speed the river.
+The river itself flows for some distance, but it is only the last 10 km, located below a large waterfall, which holds sea run arctic char.
+The river is unique in that it offers little fish-holding water in the upper stretches due to the sheer speed of the river.

 The Tree River Outpost Camp

 is located at the base of the first set of rapids upstream of the Arctic Ocean.
 This set of rapids divides the slow lower river from the upper whitewater section.
 In August 2017, I found myself working as a guide during the busiest season at the Tree River camp.
 This was my second year in a row guiding in the late season or the “fall” at the Tree River.